-- inform the appropriate staff and supply teachers about the individual needs of a child with a medical condition in their care - remind children with medical conditions to take their medication when they need to and, if appropriate, remind them to keep their emergency medication with them at all times
+- inform the appropriate staff and supply teachers about the individual needs of a child with a medical condition in their care - remind children with medical conditions agreement. to take their medication when they need to and, if appropriate, remind them to keep their w.
+Parents of children with medical conditions emergency medication with them at all times - identify common or important individual triggers for children with medical conditions at school that bring on symptoms and can cause emergencies.
+This school uses this information to help reduce the impact of common triggers

-- identify common or important individual triggers for children with medical conditions at school that bring on symptoms and can cause emergencies.
-This school uses this information to help reduce the impact of common triggers - ensure that all medication stored at school is within the expiry date - ensure this school's local emergency care services have a timely and accurate summary of a child's current medical management and healthcare in the event of an emergency - remind parents of children with medical conditions to ensure that any medication kept at school for their child is within its expiry dates.
+- ensure that all medication stored at - ensure this school's local emergency care services have a timely and accurate summary of a child's current medical management and healthcare in the event of an - remind parents of children with medical conditions to ensure that any medication kept at school for their child is within its expiry dates.
 This includes spare medication.